-Natural Resources Wales (NRW) has reviewed, in comparison with the baseline, the evidence of the potential benefits and costs of the inshore part of the proposed SPA (extension) for the following human activities: aggregates; commercial fisheries; offshore renewables; oil and gas; ports and harbours; recreational boating; and navigational aids.
+Natural Resources Wales (NRW) has reviewed, in comparison with the baseline, the evidence of the potential benefits and costs of the proposed SPA for the following human activities: aggregates; commercial fisheries; offshore renewables; oil and gas; ports and harbours; recreational boating; and navigational aids.
 AMPMer (2015) highlights that other sectors could possibly incur minor costs associated with individual projects but considers that any costs to other sectors are unlikely to be significant.